Scientific Name

 Description

 Sedum treleasei is a succulent subshrub with erect, procumbent, or pendulous stems and thick, fleshy, pale blue-green leaves.
-The stems can grow up to 8 inches (20 cm) tall.
+The stems can reach up to 8 inches (20 cm) in height.
 The leaves are oblong to nearly ovate, thick but flat to slightly cylindrical, and can measure up to 1.4 inches (3.5 cm) in length.
 Older leaves often develop a yellow tinge at the tips and margins, and sometimes, a flush of pink appears at the tips.

-The flowers are bright yellow, star-shaped, 5-merous, and appear from late winter to early spring in compact clusters on stalks that can grow up to 6 inches (15 cm) long.
+The flowers are bright yellow, star-shaped, 5-merous, and appear from late winter to early spring in compact clusters on stalks growing up to 6 inches (15 cm) long.
 They can reach a diameter of 0.5 inches (1.3 cm).

-When growing Sedums, keep in mind that these plants need very little attention or care.
+When growing Sedums, note that these plants require minimal attention or care.
 They will thrive in conditions that many other plants do, but will also do just as well in less hospitable areas.
-They are ideal for that part of your yard that gets too much sun or too little water, making it difficult for other plants to grow.
+They are well-suited for areas of the yard that receive excessive sun or insufficient water, making it difficult for other plants to grow.
 A common name for Sedum is Stonecrop because many gardeners joke that only stones need less care and live longer.

-Sedum is easily planted.
+Sedum is easy to propagate.
 For shorter varieties, simply laying the plant on the ground where you want it to grow is usually enough to get the plant started there.
-They will send out roots from wherever the stem touches the ground and root itself.
-If you want to ensure that the plant will start there, you can add a very thin layer of soil covering.
+They will send out roots from wherever the stem touches the ground and the root itself.
+If you want to ensure the plant starts there, you can add a very thin layer of soil.

 Learn more at How to Grow and Care for Sedum.